calvinkNT/offline-odyssey/readme.md

 # Offline Odyssey

 An advanced PHP game site with a leaderboard and global chat.
-It also includes base64 filename obfuscation and about:blank cloaking to make it harder for sysadmins to find.
+It also includes base64 filename obfuscation and about:blank cloaking.

+## USE RESPONSIBLY!
+I AM NOT HELD ACCOUNTABLE FOR ANY ACTIONS TAKEN BECAUSE OF THIS SITE.
+HOST AT YOUR OWN RISK.

 [Setup Tutorial](https://youtu.be/_Vfs6aw9OgM) :: [Updating Catalogue Tutorial](https://youtu.be/oRtXLeSlI2k)

 ## License